-Cookie is a small information stored in a text file on user’s hard drive by web server.
+A cookie is a small information stored in a text file on user’s hard drive by a web server.
 This information is later used by the web browser to retrieve information from that machine.
-Generally cookie contains personalized user data or information that is used to communicate between different web pages.
+Generally, the cookie contains personalized user data or information that is used to communicate between different web pages.

-For example if you are accessing domain http://www.example.com/1.html then web browser will simply query to example.com web server for the page 1.html.
-Next time if you type page as http://www.example.com/2.html then new request is send to example.com web server for sending 2.html page and web server does not know anything about to whom the previous page 1.html served.
+If you are accessing domain “http://www.example.com/1.html” then the web browser will simply query to example.com web server for the page 1.html.
+Next time if you type page as “http://www.example.com/2.html” then new request is sent to example.com web server for sending 2.html page and the web server does not know anything about to whom the previous page 1.html served.

-Here is one example of the code that is used to write cookie and can be placed inside any HTML page:
+Here is one example of the code that is used to write a cookie and can be placed on any HTML page:

 Set-Cookie: NAME=VALUE; expires=DATE; path=PATH; domain=DOMAIN_NAME;

-Generally two types of cookies are written on user machine.
+Generally, two types of cookies are written on the user machine

-2) Persistent cookies: These are cookies that are written permanently on user machine and lasts for months or years.
+These are cookies that are written permanently on the user machine and lasts for months or years.

 When any web page application writes a cookie it gets saved in a text file on user hard disk drive.
 The path where the cookies get stored depends upon the browser.
-Different browsers store cookie in different paths.
-E.g. Internet Explorer store cookies on path “C:\Documents and Settings\Default User\Cookies”
+Different browsers store a cookie in different paths.

 Site: Rediff.com Cookie name: RMID